marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

     Select your course or another course you have access to.

 User types
-    - Participants: Students can participate interactively in a lecture or a presentation by logging in as a participant.
+    - Participants: They can participate interactively in a lecture or a presentation by logging in as a participant.
 They do not need to register and remain anonymous.
 They select the university and the course from the lecturer's registration.
 The lecturer provides the course password.
 Participation after logging in is self-explanatory and does not require any previous knowledge.

     - Lecturer: Registered lecturers who have received a password can login as experimenter/lecturer.
 As lecturer you can organize your account, start ready-made games and quizzes, adapt them to your liking or create new ones.
 This documentation mainly explains the possibilities and options classEx offers for lecturers.